Do Go On - 350 - Arctic Badass Peter Freuchen

 No.

-That's a conversation I have with myself.
+It's a conversation I have with myself.

-You're recording your own podcast in your head?
+You're recording your own podcast in your head.

 That's quite impressive.

-Yeah, that's freaking me out.
+Yeah, that's, uh, freaking me out.

-We can call him Draking the Viking.
+We can call him Dryking the Viking.

 Is this the shortest turnaround for Mandela effect that's ever happened?